Skip to main content

 Is there a minimum age for volunteering?

-Do I need a Blue Card or Police Check to volunteer?
+Do I need a Blue Card or Police Check?

-How much of my time is needed to volunteer?
+How much time do I need to volunteer?

 Will I be insured while volunteering?